linuxgurugamer/QuickMods/QuickRevert/README.md

 You will lose the revert function if:
 * you launch a new vessel,
-* (optionnal) you can lose the revert if you escape the atmosphere.
+* (optional) you can lose the revert if you escape the atmosphere.

 You will keep the revert function if:
 * you go to the space center or on another vessel,